 Port Used for Direction 22 The standard port for SSH (known as remote login in OS X).
 Default port used by Casper Remote and Recon to connect to computers.
 Outbound from Casper Remote and Recon, and inbound to computers 80 The standard port for HTTP.
-When you use HTTP to deploy files, they are downloaded on this port.
-Inbound to the distribution point, and outbound from computers 443 The standard port for HTTPS.
-When you use HTTPS to deploy files, they are downloaded on this port.
-Inbound to the distribution point, and outbound from computers and mobile devices 548 The standard port for Apple File Protocol (AFP).
-If you use an AFP share to deploy files, computers mount the AFP share on this port.
+When you use HTTP to distribute files from a file share distribution point, they are downloaded on this port.
+Inbound to the distribution point, and outbound from computers 4431 The standard port for HTTPS.
+When you use HTTPS to distribute files from a file share distribution point, they are downloaded on this port.
+The cloud distribution point and JDS instance also communicates on this port.
+Inbound to the distribution point, and outbound from computers and mobile devices In addition, this port is used for the following: Connect the JSS to the JAMF Push Proxy.
+Required for MDM-capable computers to communicate with Apple Push Notification service (APNs).
+Connect to Apple's Device Enrollment Program and Volume Purchase Program (VPP).
+Note: Apple could change this port without JAMF Software knowledge.
+548 The standard port for Apple File Protocol (AFP).
+If you use an AFP share to distribute files from a file share distribution point, computers mount the AFP share on this port.
 Inbound to the share, and outbound from computers 3306 The default port used by the JSS to connect to MySQL.
 Outbound from the JSS, and inbound to MySQL 8443 The SSL port for the JSS.
 Default port used by applications and computers and mobile devices to connect to the JSS.
 Inbound to the JSS, and outbound from computers and mobile devices